alexarena/logger-pro/README.md

-# logger-pro
+# LoggerPro
 Better logging in Node.<sub>1</sub>

 ## Features

-🔕 **Disable Logging:** Just call `logger-pro.disable()` and messages will stop being logged.
+🔕 **Disable Logging:** Just call `.disable()` and messages will stop being logged.

-🌎**Environmentally Concious:** Logging can be enabled or disabled based on the value of an environment variable.
+🌎 **Environmentally Concious:** Logging can be enabled or disabled based on the value of an environment variable.

 🗄**Log to File:** Messages can be sent to a logfile and/or stdout.

 ⌚️ **Timestamps:** Logged messages can include timestamps to let you know when they were sent.

-🎨**Colors:** Timestamps are colored when sent to the console.
+🎨 **Colors:** Timestamps are colored when sent to the console.

 💄**Pretty-Printed Objects**: JSON objects and arrays are printed in a much more readable way than with plain old `console.log`.

 ## Installation

-You know the drill. `npm install logger-pro --save` installs logger-pro and adds it as a dependency to your project.
+You know the drill. `npm install loggerpro --save` installs logger-pro and adds it as a dependency to your project.

 ## The Basics

-Before you do anything else, import the logger-pro module:
+Before you do anything else, import the LoggerPro module:

-`var log = require('./logger-pro')`
+`var log = require('./loggerpro')`

 **By default, logging is *not* enabled.**